Designations Congruent with Things: Chapter 22

 “I don’t think it means anything,” Newton says, in a tone that’s unambiguously and offensively kind.
 “I don’t think this makes any kind of global statement about you, and I don’t think it predicts a necessarily crap outcome for your sanity or anything.”

-“Nope, it is possible, and I’m going to pithily do it right now: you’re better at integrating foreign neural pathways than me, which is creepy, and, unexpectedly, makes me a better human than you,” Newton says, almost managing to keep a straight face.
+“Nope, it’s possible.
+I’ll pithily do it right now.
+You’re better at integrating foreign neural pathways than me, which is creepy and unexpectedly makes me a better human than you.”
+Newton almost manages to keep a straight face.

 “I don’t understand where you learned to be so universally intolerable,” Hermann snaps.